Foundations of regular variation on topological spaces: Random vectors

-meaning that $T_{t^{-1}}\xi$ weakly converges to the measure being the product of $\delta_0$ and the distribution of $\xi_2$, see Remark~\ref{rem:wide}. \end{example}
+implying that $T_{t^{-1}}\xi$ converges weakly to the distribution of $(0,\xi_2)$, that is, to the measure being the product of $\delta_0$ and the distribution of $\xi_2$, see Remark~\ref{rem:wide}. \end{example}

-\begin{example} Let $\XX=\R^d$ with the inverse linear scaling, that is, $T_tx=t^{-1}x$.
-Then the modulus on $\XX$ can be defined as $\modulus(x)=1/\|x\|$.
-Note that the modulus takes the infinite value at the origin and is continuous with values in the compactified half-line $[0,\infty]$.
+\begin{example}[Inverse linear scaling] Let $\XX=\R^d$ with the inverse linear scaling, that is, $T_tx=t^{-1}x$.
+The modulus on $\XX$ may then be defined as $\modulus(x)=1/\|x\|$.
+Note that the modulus takes the value infinity at the origin and is continuous with values in the extended half-line $[0,\infty]$.
 The corresponding ideal on $\R^d$ is generated by the balls $B_n(0)$, $n\in\NN$, centred at the origin.
-Therefore, this ideal consists of all bounded sets, which is the Fr\'echet ideal and also the Hadamard ideal on $\R^d$. \end{example}
+Therefore, this ideal consists of all bounded sets, coinciding with the ideal of bounded sets (also known as the Fr\'echet, or Hadamard, ideal on $\R^d$). \end{example}